Bassma-Algeria/iftar-server/README.md

 # Iftar App Server

-This is the server for the Iftar App.
-It is a simple Node.js server that uses Typescript, Express and MongoDB.
+This is the official repository for [iftar app](link to the app) backend server, which is a react native app that helps you find the nearest al-rahma restaurant to break your fasting during ramadan

 ## Getting Started